keplernetwork/kepler/doc/switch_commitment.md

 is perfectly possible using the properties of operations on elliptic curves.

-Look into [Introduction to MimbleWimble](intro.md) for further details on Pedersen Commitments and how they are used in Grin.
+Look into [Introduction to MimbleWimble](intro.md) for further details on Pedersen Commitments and how they are used in Kepler.

 ## Properties of commitment schemes: